rykci/nft/README.md

 # nft

+## Pack directory into .car

+Use `npx hardhat pack --dir <PATH>` to pack a directory into a .car file of the same name.
+The upload command will be logged to the console.

 ## Upload files to IPFS:

-Use command `npx hardhat upload --dir <PATH>` to upload your directory to our IPFS server.
+Use command `npx hardhat upload --car <PATH>.car` to upload your .car file to our IPFS server.
 It will also upload metadata to IPFS.
-The CID of the image directory and metadata directory will be logged to the console.
+The CID of the .car file and metadata JSON file will be logged to the console.

 ## Deploy Contract